benjamindkilleen/benjamindkilleen.github.io/_drafts/how_to_get_pinned.md

 to shave his beard, instead of those who decided that wrestling wasn't for hem.
 I didn't quit the first week or the second, and except for one season when classwork was too demanding, I stuck with wrestling to the end of high school.
 It didn't make much sense.
-By rights, I had no business stepping foor in that single-purpose room with forty other boys and two or three young women.
+By rights, I had no business stepping foot in that single-purpose room with forty other boys and two or three young women.
 I was awkward, nerdy, and still carried fifteen pounds of baby fat.
 Meets scared me.
 Tournaments were terrifying.
 I got pinned in the first seven or eight matches I wrestled and went to bed with red eyes from crying, that first year.